kaku2015/PrivacySafeDocs/FAQ.md

 </br>Option 1.Visit <file:///sdcard/.privacy_safe/privacy_safe.html> or <http://htmlpreview.github.io/?https://github.com/kaku2015/PrivacySafeDocs/blob/master/privacy_safe.html> in the browser.
 </br>Option 2.Visit here:Settings -> Apps -> PrivacySafe -> Storage -> Manage Space.

+- **Q: Why does the photo still exist in the phone album after it is added to the PrivacySafe**
+A: Some mobile phones have a system built-in cloud synchronization services, such as Huawei, Xiaomi and so on.
+When you add a photo or video to the PrivacySafe, the source file will be automatically deleted by the PrivacySafe.
+However, when cloud services are turned on and allow automatic synchronization, they are automatically recovered from the phone cloud.
+After adding photos or videos to the PrivacySafe, go to the system album and wait a few seconds, when the files are restored, manually delete them.

 - **Q: App Lock does not work.**
 - A:
 </br>1.The accessibility feature switch may be turned off unexpectedly, please turn on the accessibility feature switch.